pankrator/notifier/README.md

 **Request**

-The recepient depends on the Webhook that is configured
+The recipient depends on the Webhook that is configured

 ```json
 {